-.
+I'm a Software Engineer at Google.
 I have a bachelor's degree in Computer Science from Universidade Federal de Campina Grande - Brazil, and I also spent one year as a fully-funded visiting student at Cornell University.
-My main interests are machine learning and networks, and I'm a big fan of open source software.
+My main interests are machine learning and computer vision, and I'm a big fan of open source software.
 Here's my resume

 I've contributed to a few projects over the last few years.
 These are the ones I find most interesting:

 I wrote a PyTorch implementation of Quantifying the Visual Concreteness of Words and Topics in Multimodal Datasets.
 It uses a ResNet50 along with Spotify's Annoy library to compute visual concreteness scores of words of a given multimodal dataset.